sakshamthegreat/probable-carnival/README.md

        * GitHub username 5: n/a (Abdullah)
    * When did you complete this exercise?
 Started on 2/26/18.
 Two members, Emily and Abdullah are not communicating about whether or not they will show up to the meeting.
    * How long did it take your team to complete this exercise?
-About one hour.
+About 40 minutes.

 ## Table of Contents